0xAsh/0xAsh.github.io/_posts/2022-01-10-Certified-Red-Team-Operator-Review.md

   - C2
 ---
 <h1>Overview</h1><hr>
-"Red Team Ops" is the course accompanying the Certified Red Team Operator (CRTO) certification offered by Zero-Point Security.
+Red Team Ops is the course accompanying the Certified Red Team Operator (CRTO) certification offered by Zero-Point Security.
+The course was written by [Rasta Mouse](https://twitter.com/_rastamouse), who you may recognize as the original creator of the [RastaLabs](https://www.hackthebox.com/newsroom/prolab-rastalabs) pro lab in HackTheBox.
+He maintains both the course content and runs Zero-Point Security.

-The course is written for individuals with a general background in information security, especially those working in offensive security positions.
+Red Team Ops is written for individuals with a general background in information security, especially those working in offensive security positions.
 The difficulty is most applicable to a junior audience, but I would argue the course environment is also useful for individuals who are more experienced red teamers.

 In this review I'll give a brief overview of the course configuration, and talk about the pros and cons of the entire process in depth.
 I'll also share my exam experience, and give some tips/tricks for passing.
 Lastly, I'll close with some thoughts of why you might purchase the course (you totally should by the way).